Skip to main content

 OneScript

-Melezh and OInt are primarily distributed as packages for OneScript and can be installed using the OPM package manager.
-The Russian version of the package can be installed from the cloud package hub using the following console command:
+Melezh and OInt are primarily packages for OneScript, which can be installed using the OPM package manager.
+The Russian version of the package can be installed from the cloud package hub using the console command:

 opm install melezh

-This package includes dependencies for both OInt and OInt CLI - they will be installed automatically.
+This package already has dependencies on OInt and OInt CLI - they will be installed automatically

-Alternatively, both English and Russian versions can be installed from local .ospx package files available in the releases of their respective repositories:
+In addition to getting from the cloud, both English and Russian versions can be installed from local .ospx package files, which are located in the releases of the corresponding repositories Melezh and OpenIntegrations:

 opm install -f oint-x.x.x_lang.ospx